 Community Link Projects

 We have a potluck the final Sunday of the month at the First Congregational Church Fireside Room from 2-4 pm.
-It’s located at the south end of the campus at 2131 N Van Ness Blvd in Fresno.
-Please notes that although we are using a church facility, Gray Alliance has no religious affiliation.
+It’s located at the south end of the church at 2131 N Van Ness Blvd in Fresno.
+Please note that although we are using a church facility, Gray Alliance has no religious affiliation.
 We will not be meeting Sunday, May 31, 2020.

 If you have any questions, please call John Richardson at 559-260-1565.
 Hope to see you soon!